 Schedule a consultation with the law firm of your choice.
 Make sure that you are meeting with an attorney, and not a practice manager, as you want to come away from this consultation feeling informed, confident and with peace of mind.

-At Weinberger Divorce & Family Law Group, we offer a FREE initial consultation with an attorney.
+At Weinberger Divorce & Family Law Group, LLC, we offer an initial consultation with an attorney.
 Tell us about your situation, ask all of your burning questions: we are here to help.
 What are your goals?
 How can we best achieve them?
 When is the most strategic time to file in your situation?
 Your lawyer will then work with you to create a strategy for your divorce.

 Are you in North or South New Jersey?
 We have offices located throughout the state from Morris County to Mount Laurel and each of our locations is fully staffed with attorneys.

 Ready to get answers to your burning questions?
-Schedule your free consultation: (888) 888-0919 or contact us online.
+Schedule your consultation: (888) 888-0919 or contact us online.

 4. Start to Gather Documents